msavin/SteveJobs/README.md

 Jobs.add("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");
 ```

 The job will be added to the queue to run as soon as possible.
-You can delay it by passing in a special object at the end:
+You can delay it by passing in a special object:

 ```javascript
 Jobs.add("sendReminderEmail", "john@smith.com", "The future is here!", {